ShilatGivati/ArkanoidGame/README.md

 ## Introduction
 As part of the Intro to OOP course we were asked to implement a version of the old and familiar Arkanoid game.
-The game contains stages with increasing difficulty levels, varied backgrounds and some audio.
+The game contains stages with increasing difficulty levels, varied backgrounds.
 The game is implemented in Java using OOP principles:
 * Use of polymorphism and inheritance.
 * Familiarity with basic design patterns in OOP such as decorator, observer and factory.